"RHOBH" May Have Left An Important Detail Out Of Erika & Garcelle's Confusing Argument

 As for Garcelle, she says in the new episode, “If someone would have said to me that’s the question that’s going to push her over, you better believe I wouldn’t have asked that question.”

-Refinery29 has reached out to Bravo for comment on Lisa Rinna’s claims about the supposed confrontation and regarding rumors surrounding Garcelle, Erika, and Crystal conversations, but has not yet received a response.
+Refinery29 has reached out to Bravo for comment on Lisa Rinna’s claims about the supposed confrontation and regarding rumours surrounding Garcelle, Erika, and Crystal conversations, but has not yet received a response.

 Advertisement